 Mold on Tile and Grout

-Tile is resistant to water, but grout is porous and easily traps moisture.
-Mold commonly appears in bathrooms and showers.
-Extra scrubbing is often needed for grout lines.
-After cleaning, keeping the area dry and well-ventilated helps prevent mold from returning.
+- Tile has resistance to water, but grout is porous and gets moisture.
+Mold normally shows in showers and bathrooms.
+Extra scrubbing is used for grout lines.
+When cleaning is performed, make the area dry and properly ventilated. avoids mold recreation

 Mold on Concrete and Stone